worldbank/OvertureLink-Data-Pipeline/README.md

 `configs/<country>.yml` includes:
 - `overture_release`: "latest" or a specific date.
 - `selector`: Add ISO2 country code
-- `targets`: roads/buildings with layer titles, item IDs (for updates), field maps, filters.
+- `targets`: roads/buildings with layer titles, item IDs (for updates), filters.
 - `mode`: initial/overwrite/append.

 ### Clip modes
-- Using bbox: bbox-only overlap.
+- Box: bbox-only overlap.
 For development due to its speed.
 Use `--use-bbox`
-- Overture Division Clip: geometric clip with `ST_Intersects` and a light polygon simplify.
+- Overture Division Clip: geometric clip with `ST_Intersects`.
 Use `--use-divisions` for production (or neither flag, as it is default).

 ## Outputs in AGOL
 - Hosted Feature Layers (roads lines, buildings polygons).